trouleau/opti-anim/README.md

 * Conjugate gradient descent
 * Momentum
 * Nesterov accelerated gradient
+* AdaGrad
+* AdaDelta
+* ...

-These algorithms can be vizualized as 2d animations.
+All algorithms can be easily vizualized as 2d animations.

 ## Dependencies